mathigon/textbooks/content/triangles-and-trigonometry/content.md

 :::

 ---

+## Pythagoras’ Theorem

 > id: pythagoras
-> class: no-border
+> section: pythagoras-theorem

-## Pythagoras’ Theorem

 We have now reached an important point in geometry – being able to state and understand one of the most famous [theorems](gloss:theorem) in all of